Activities in Manhattan

 What to see inside the Public Library

 Its reading rooms will probably transport you straight to "Ghostbusters", "Breakfast at Tiffany's" or "The Day After Tomorrow", as several of their scenes were filmed there.
-The most famous room of all is the Rose Reading Room, on the third floor, for its large size (it's as big as a football field) and its ostentatious decoration with hanging lamps, massive oak tables and beautiful frescoes on the ceiling.
+The most famous room of all is the Rose Reading Room, on the third floor, for its large size (it's as big as a football pitch) and its ostentatious decoration with hanging lamps, massive oak tables and beautiful frescoes on the ceiling.

 Why I like the Public Library